paulegreen1988-spec/mexico-deportee-coalition-report/README.md

 Economic arguments are often used to justify harsh enforcement—claims that undocumented immigrants “steal jobs,” “drive down wages,” or “drain public coffers.” [web:13][web:421] The evidence paints a more complicated picture: undocumented workers are essential to certain industries, contribute significantly in taxes, and have limited effects on native‑born workers’ wages overall, while aggressive removals can damage local economies and public finances. [web:418][web:424][web:457] Recognizing this does not erase the need for immigration law, but it undercuts narratives that depict undocumented people only as burdens and helps explain why both U.S. and Mexican economies are entangled in any serious conversation about deportation.

-# PART SIX: THE POST-DEPORTATION CRISIS
+# Part Six: The Post-Deportation Crisis

 ## Chapter 7: Life After Deportation—What Really Happens